-If I were you, I wouldn’t even bother checking the weather forecast for Iceland before you go, because everything is so unpredictable that you can have all the 4 seasons in one day alone.
+If I were you, I wouldn’t even bother checking the weather forecast for Iceland before going.
+Everything is so unpredictable that you could have all the 4 seasons in one day alone.

-Simply put, the winds in Iceland can get so strong that car doors have a word of caution to be aware of unpredictable winds.
-That means that a poor umbrella would be of very little help when you visit Iceland.
+It can get so strong that car doors have a word of caution to be aware of strong winds that could quite literally crack your car door away.

-Best to stay warm with a water proof vest + hoodie.
+Best to stay warm with a waterproof vest + hoodie.

 However, it seems that they do not sell alcohol in Iceland during the weekends!!!!!!

 You won’t find alcohol of any kind in any supermarket during the weekends (the most I found was light beer!!!!!).